ghz1302/AdvanceLane/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines :
+I used histogram and sliding window.

+![alt text][image44]

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 1 through 19 in the 11th code cell of the IPython notebook.
+I did this on funtion 'calculate_curves, get_center_calc' in the 9th code cell of the IPython notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the 10th code cell of the IPython notebook.
+I implemented this step on fuction 'pipevi' in the 10th code cell of the IPython notebook.
 Here is an example of my result on a test image:

 ![alt text][image6]

+use funtion 'calculate_curves, get_center_calc' in the 9th code cell, caculate radius, distance from center:

+![alt text][image7]

 ---